top of page

 What makes pancakes fluffy?

-Fluffy pancakes are the result of three things working together: generous leavening (baking powder and baking soda), minimal mixing to avoid developing gluten, and a proper rest before cooking.
-The chemical reaction between the leavening agents and the wet ingredients produces carbon dioxide gas, which creates air pockets throughout the batter.
-Resting for 10 minutes gives the leavening agents time to fully activate and the flour time to hydrate.
+Fluffy pancakes are the result of three things: generous leavening (baking powder and baking soda), minimal mixing to avoid developing gluten, and a proper rest before cooking.
+Resting for 10 minutes gives the leavening agents time to fully activate.

 Can I make pancake batter the night before?

 I would not recommend it.
-The baking powder and baking soda start reacting as soon as they meet the wet ingredients.
-By morning, most of the leavening power will be spent and your pancakes will be flat.
-If you want to save time, pre-measure and combine the dry ingredients in one bowl the night before, then add the wet ingredients fresh in the morning.
+The leavening starts reacting immediately.
+By morning, your pancakes will be flat.
+Instead, pre-measure dry ingredients the night before and add wet ingredients fresh in the morning.

 Why are my pancakes flat?

-Flat pancakes are almost always caused by one of three things: overmixing the batter, expired baking powder, or the wrong cooking temperature.
-If the batter is smooth and lump-free, you have mixed it too much.
-If your baking powder has been open for more than three months, it has likely lost its potency.
-And if your griddle is not at 350°F, the pancakes may spread outward instead of rising upward.
+Almost always caused by overmixing the batter, expired baking powder, or the wrong cooking temperature.
+If the batter is smooth and lump-free, you have mixed too much.

 Can I use milk instead of half-and-half?

 You can substitute whole milk, but the pancakes will not be quite as rich or tender.
-Half-and-half has a higher fat content, which coats the gluten strands and gives the crumb its melt-in-your-mouth quality.
-If using whole milk, consider adding an extra tablespoon of canola oil to compensate for the lower fat content.
+If using whole milk, add an extra tablespoon of canola oil to compensate for the lower fat content.

 How do I know when to flip a pancake?

-Watch for bubbles forming across the entire surface of the pancake, not just around the edges.
+Watch for bubbles forming across the entire surface, not just the edges.
 The edges should look set and lightly browned.
-This usually takes about 2 to 3 minutes at 350°F. Lift one edge gently to check the colour underneath — it should be a deep golden brown.
-Flip once, confidently, and cook the second side for roughly half the time of the first.
+This usually takes about 2 to 3 minutes at 350°F. Flip once, confidently.

 What is the best griddle temperature for pancakes?